hossshakiba/ImageTiler/README.md

 The results of the ImageTiler project show that the tool is effective at preserving annotations in the resulting tiles, even for small objects in high-resolution images.
 The evaluation results demonstrate that the tool can support object detection in high-resolution images.
 Though trying different methods and tiling sizes based on your images is always suggested to get the best result.

 # Future Work
 - Sometimes there are some issues with generating new annotations, especially when the original ones are overlapped.
 These exceptions are ignored now and do not intercept the tiling process.
-They should get handled in a better way
+They should get handled in a better way.
 - New tiling methods can be added to the project.
 # Contributing
 If you are interested in contributing to the project, please follow these steps: